chualynn/Theta.jl/README.md

 Theta.jl is a Julia package for computing the Riemann theta function and its derivatives.

-For more information, refer to our upcoming preprint.
+For more information, refer to our [preprint](https://arxiv.org/abs/1906.06507).

 ## Installation